-Westfield State University offers students the following five work sectors: Education, Health, Environment, Youth in Development, and Community Economic Development.
-Due to the lack of relevant courses, Westfield State does not offer the Agriculture sector as an option.
-Choose one sector to focus on and then complete at least 3 courses + 50 hours of related experience in that sector.
+Westfield offers students the follow work sectors: Education, Health, Environment, Youth in Development, and Community Economic Development.
+Due to a lack of appropriate courses, Westfield will not offer the Agriculture sector as an option.

+Choose one sector to focus on then complete at least 3 courses + 50 hours of related experience in that sector.